MaksymMishchenko/CookingBlogFrontend/README.md

 This repository contains the frontend for the CookingBlog project, built with Angular.
 The frontend interacts with the backend, written in C#, through a RESTful API.

+The backend repository can be found here: [CookingBlog Backend](https://github.com/MaksymMishchenko/CookingBlogBackend)

+Make sure to configure the frontend to connect to the backend API by specifying the correct API endpoints in the configuration files.

 ## Description

 CookingBlog is a culinary blog where users can share recipes and cooking experiences.
 The project supports functionality for creating, editing, and deleting posts, as well as displaying a list of posts on the frontend, which interacts with a C#-built API.